Canadian Personal Finance Blog

 Tuition Only

-This is the other more important point in this study, is that Tuition is really only the tip of the iceberg when it comes to University costs, yet it is the only part of those costs that are tax deductible (living expenses are somewhat deductible, but only in the hands of the student).
+Tuition is the other more critical point in this study, in that Tuition is only the tip of the iceberg when it comes to University costs.
+Yet, it is the only part of those costs that are tax-deductible (living expenses are somewhat deductible, but only in the student’s hands).
+The price of a University education in Canada includes many add-on fees.

 Nationally, the additional compulsory fees increased 6.8% compared with last year.
-On average, Canadian undergraduate students paid $749 in additional compulsory fees in 2009/2010, up from $701 a year earlier.
+On average, Canadian undergraduate students paid $749 in additional mandatory fees in 2009/2010, up from $701 a year earlier.

-How bad can the fees be you ask, let me run through the list of fees I paid for 4 months for my daughter at WLU (this is excluding Tuition):
+How bad can the fees be, you ask?
+Let me run through the list of fees I paid for four months for my daughter at WLU (this is excluding Tuition):

 • Administrative Council Fee $29.92